Wincent Weiss

-Wincent Weiss (/de/; born 21 January 1993) is a German singer, and was first known for taking part in Deutschland sucht den Superstar in 2013.
+Wincent Weiss (/de/; born 21 January 1993) is a German singer who originally gained prominence as a contestant in the talent show Deutschland sucht den Superstar in 2013.

 Career

 2013–2017: Irgendwas gegen die Stille

 In 2013, Weiss participated in the tenth season of the German talent show Deutschland sucht den Superstar, the German adaptation of the Idol franchise.
 After a successful audition, he became one of the top 29 contestants but failed to make it to the live shows.
 In 2015, German DJ duo Gestört aber GeiL and Koby Funk produced a remix of his rendition of "Unter meiner Haut", an acoustic cover of Elif Demirezer's same-titled song which Weiss had previously uploaded on YouTube.
 The song peaked as number six on the German Singles Chart and earned a platinum certification by the Bundesverband Musikindustrie (BVMI).

 Before he received his first record deal, he was a waiter and a model.
 He has been represented by Tune Models in Cologne.
 During the fashion week for the spring/summer 2016 season, he walked as an exclusive for Versace menswear.

 Weiss's first solo single "Regenbogen" was released the same year but failed to chart.
 In 2016, he released the single "Musik sein", which was a success in the German-speaking part of Europe, becoming a top ten hit in Austria and Switzerland.
 Follow-up "Feuerwerk", released in 2017, entered the top thirty in Germany and Switzerland and preceded his first studio album Irgendwas gegen die Stille, released in April 2017.
 A commercial success, it peaked at number three in Germany and at number four in Switzerland, eventually going platinum in both countries.
 A reissue of the album was released later that year.
 In May 2017, Weiss served as a member of Germany's jury at the 62nd Eurovision Song Contest in Kyiv, Ukraine.
 In November, he was awarded the MTV Europe Music Award for Best German Act.